cil6758/ATTRACTIVE/README.md

    (2) The "core" directoy includes the code that is used to train the classification models.

 3. The "autoupdate" directory includes the code that is used to update the database automatically.

+4. data.zip includes the training data and the validation data.